 What makes a good logo?
 Is it the design elements, the typography, how innovative and trendy it looks?
 Is it the simplicity of it, or the lavish goods it promises from the first look?

 There are no perfect recipes or logo design tips that will spark an idea in your head at that instant.
 The best advice to follow is that you have to know your target audience and your brand story.
-The logo should sell that story from the very first time a potential customer sees it.
+No matter what type of logo you choose, it should sell that story from the very first time a potential customer sees it.
 And, of course, don’t stray too far from the brand identity if you’re redesigning your logo.

 To quote Sol Sender, who designed Barack Obama’s famous 2008 presidential campaign logo: “The strongest logos tell simple stories”.
 Start from defining yours, and the logo design will develop on itself.